Susan Chen

-Susan Chen (born 1992) is an artist and painter in New York City.
-Her portrait paintings survey communities, exploring topics on identity, the psychology of race, and social change.
+Susan Chen (born 1992) is a Chinese American artist and painter based in New York City.
+Her practice encompasses contemporary community portraiture, autobiographical self-portraits, conceptual still lifes, and landscape paintings.
+Her work frequently examines themes of identity, belonging, the psychology of race, and social change within the context of the Asian diaspora in the United States.

-Chen received her M.F.A. from Columbia University and her B.A. from Brown University.
+Early life and education

+Born in Hong Kong to parents who worked as factory workers, Chen spent her early childhood on factory grounds.
+She grew up there during the years preceding the 1997 handover and was later educated throughout her teens in the United Kingdom at Downe House School, an all-girls boarding school in England which she attended on a scholarship.

+Chen later relocated to the United States for higher education, earning a Bachelor of Arts with honors from Brown University and a Master of Fine Arts from Columbia University School of the Arts.
+While at Brown, she attended her first oil painting class during her junior year.

 Work

 Susan Chen's early work focused on highlighting stories within the Asian diaspora and Asian American community.
-In 2020, Chen presented her inaugural solo exhibition at Meredith Rosen Gallery post-graduate school, receiving a review from art critic John Yau titled "A Powerful Debut."
+In 2020, Chen presented her inaugural solo exhibition at Meredith Rosen Gallery, receiving a review from art critic John Yau titled "A Powerful Debut."
 The exhibition featured thirteen paintings depicting Asian Americans from Chen's neighborhood and online connections, including portraits of family and friends, self-portraits, and a group of Asian American students on Columbia University's campus.
 The paintings explored topics related to the Asian American diaspora, including stereotypes, the model minority myth, racial melancholia, and the complexities of assimilation.

 Her exhibition 'I Am Not A Virus' at Night Gallery in 2021 featured a series of seventeen collaborative Zoom portraits reflecting on the anti-Asian hate crimes that occurred across America during the pandemic.

 Susan Chen's artwork, titled 'I Am Not the Kung Flu,' was featured on the cover of New York Magazine from September 26–October 9, 2022 in the issue, "At Home in Asian America: Who Are We Becoming?".
 The piece, originally part of Chen's 2021 exhibition 'I Am Not a Virus,' is one of several paintings created by Chen over Zoom during the pandemic.
 The self-portrait depicts the artist wearing a mask, a post-vaccine Band-Aid, Zoom emoticons, and items associated with self-defense, including pepper sprays, a taser, pepper gel gun, a whistle, and a Feng Shui Bagua mirror.

-In 2022, Chen collaborated with New York City Chinatown community groups, including Chinatown Block Watch and a group from Chinatown's non-profit organization Apex for Youth to document them into oil painting group portraits.
+In 2022, Chen collaborated with New York City Chinatown non-profit community groups, including Chinatown Block Watch and Apex for Youth to document them into oil painting group portraits.
 The painting Chinatown Block Watch (2022) was displayed at Jeffrey Deitch gallery as part of the exhibition 'Wonder Women,' curated by Kathy Huang.
 The latter painting was exhibited at The Aldrich Museum in the feminist exhibition, "52 Artists: A Feminist Milestone," curated by Amy Smith-Stewart.